 The three major legacy airlines, American, Delta, and United, all face big trouble from the coronavirus.
 With the lion’s share of their routes inactive, cash is quickly flying out of the window.

 Or is it?
 Despite the high risks, they may have enough capital to wait things out.
 According to Raymond James’ Savanthi Syth, the company has about 11 months of liquidity.
 And, given consumers on average have said they’ll wait another 7.5 months before hopping on a plane, that may be enough to ride out near-term depressed air travel levels.

 However, a swift recovery remains a long shot.
 It may be up to five years before airlines recover from the coronavirus.
 Also, airline stocks could pull back again on the heels of additional bad news.
 Air travel may be slowly returning.
-But, with load factors expected to be less than half of pre-pandemic levels, profitability will remain a challenge.
+But, with flights no more than 60% full, profitability will remain a challenge.

-Buy DAL Stock, Even if Things Remain Up in the Air
+Keep DAL Stock On Your Radar, Even If Things Remain Up in the Air

-Delta has a stronger balance sheet than its legacy rivals.
+Delta is relatively stronger than its legacy rivals.
 But it’s all relative.
 With billions flying out the door each month due to the coronavirus, the company faces a tough road ahead.
 Travel demand may be slowly bouncing back.
 But that doesn’t mean a swift return to profitability.

 Thomas Niel, contributor to InvestorPlace, has written single-stock analysis for web-based publications since 2016.
 As of this writing, Thomas Niel did not hold a position in any of the aforementioned securities.